Long Entry Hallway Ideas: 15 Space-Smart Looks That Impress Instantly

 https://www.reddit.com/r/Decor/comments/1620mpo/decor_ideas_for_narrow_hallway/

-The high-contrast geometric pattern creates visual movement that pulls your eye forward, making the hallway feel like it has a purpose beyond connecting rooms.
-Dark wood floors flank the runner, and the warm wood tones prevent the black and white from feeling too stark.
-That single potted plant near the end provides just enough organic softness.
+The high-contrast geometric pattern creates movement and pulls your eye forward.
+Dark wood floors flank the runner.
+A single potted plant near the far end provides just enough softness to stop things from feeling too stark.

 Mid-Century Modern Lighting with Traditional Bones